sciZer0/7/v/README.md

 The main point of Bitcoin, absolutely  is not sound money — since the Bitcoin blockchain will stop printing Bitcoin just at  the year 2140 (in 118 years).

-The whole point of Bitcoin as a blockchain, thanks to its uniqueness, is the same one the Mona Lisa has, which is the flexing — the ultimate way to flex.
+The whole point of Bitcoin as a blockchain, thanks to its unique status of the 1st cryptocurrency, is the same point that the Mona Lisa or NFTs of the collection of the Bored Ape Yacht Clubhas, which is the flexing — the ultimate way to flex.

+1 Satoshi is like 1 NFT, like 1 NFT of the collection of the Bored Ape Yacht Club.
+There is no other value in Bitcoin but its unique status of the 1st cryptocurrency.

 But, even though the Mona Lisa's price is relatively expensive, it will never be $20 trillion or more — and also, the whole Bitcoin blockchain's market capitalization will never be $20 trillion or more.